Job Title: Chief Physician (ENT) & Otolaryngology Specialist

 Lobe piercings are the most common and least painful.
 The tissue is soft, with fewer nerve endings.

-• Why lobe piercings hurt less:
+- Why lobe piercings hurt less:

-The earlobe has no cartilage, making it easier to pierce.
+The earlobe has no cartilage, making it easier to pierce. - Healing process and aftercare:

-Heals in 6–8 weeks.
+Heals in 6โ8 weeks.
 Clean with saline twice daily.
 Avoid touching or twisting the jewelry.

 2. Helix Piercing (Mild Pain)